What is 3PL? Everything You Need to Know About Third-Party Logistics

 Finally, some 3PLs handle returns and exchanges, also known as reverse logistics.
 Many 3PLs can provide shoppers with return shipping labels as well as a few options for handling returns.
 These include:

-• Restocking the returned item: the 3PL provider will receive the return, restock the item, and update your inventory to put the product back into circulation for another shopper to purchase.
+• Restocking the returned item: the 3PL logistics provider will receive the return, restock the item, and update your inventory to put the product back into circulation for another shopper to purchase.

 • Disposing/recycling the returned item: according to your preferences, and the services offered by your 3PL, you may choose to have the returns disposed of, or reroute the returned goods to community members in need.